connecting

 sharing meaningful discoveries in Asia

-When in Jakarta- a visit to the Old Town of Kota Tua is a must.
+When in Jakarta- a visit to the Old Town of Kota Tua offers a fascinating introduction to past stories.

-Located in the north of the city, the old town, once called Batavia, was the center of the Dutch VOC- East Indies Company.
-There has been alot of renovation of the old buildings making this area very popular.
+Located in the north of the Jakarta, the old town, once called Batavia, was the center of the Dutch VOC-East Indies Company.
+There has been alot of renovation of the old buildings making this area very popular for visitors as well as locals.

 Here is a little introduction: